KRMisha/Makefile/README.md

     The path of the generated profile can be found using `conan profile path default`.
 You can edit this file and set `compiler.cppstd` to your desired C++ standard (e.g. `compiler.cppstd=20`).

+    Note: on Windows, you should modify the default profile to use MinGW (GCC) instead of MSVC.
+Make the following changes to the default profile:

+    ```ini
+    compiler=gcc
+    compiler.cppstd=<desired C++ standard, e.g. 20>
+    compiler.libcxx=libstdc++11
+    compiler.version=<installed GCC version, e.g. 13>
+    ```

+    The `compiler.runtime` setting should be removed, as it is specific to MSVC.

 3. Create a `conanfile.txt` at the root of the project:

     ```ini